JakeRoggenbuck/cryptography/digraph-substitution-cipher/README.md

 ### Digraph substitution cipher

-Similar to the [monoalphabetic table-substitution-cipher](https://github.com/thondascully/cryptography/edit/master/table-substitution-cipher), this is another substitution cipher.
-Unlike the monoalphabetic table cipher, instead of replacing every plaintext letter with its corresponding ciphertext letter, this cipher replaces every plaintext digraph with its corresponding ciphertext digraph.
+Similar to the monoalphabetic [table substitution cipher](https://github.com/thondascully/cryptography/tree/master/table-substitution-cipher), this is another substitution cipher.
+Unlike the monoalphabetic table cipher, this cipher replaces every plaintext digraph with its corresponding ciphertext digraph instead of replacing every plaintext letter with its corresponding ciphertext letter.
+Each ciphertext digraph is located by position given a row index and column index determined by the plaintext digraph

 ### What does the digraph substitution cipher do?